google-deepmind/ferminet/README.md

 # FermiNet: Fermionic Neural Networks

+FermiNet is a neural network for learning highly accurate ground state wavefunctions of atoms and molecules using a variational Monte Carlo approach.

-An implementation of the algorithm and experiments defined in "Ab-Initio Solution of the Many-Electron Schroedinger Equation with Deep Neural Networks", David Pfau, James S. Spencer, Alex G de G Matthews and W.M.C.
+This repository contains an implementation of the algorithm and experiments first described in "Ab-Initio Solution of the Many-Electron Schroedinger Equation with Deep Neural Networks", David Pfau, James S. Spencer, Alex G de G Matthews and W.M.C.
 Foulkes, Phys.
-Rev. Research 2, 033429 (2020).
-FermiNet is a neural network for learning the ground state wavefunctions of atoms and molecules using a variational Monte Carlo approach.
+Rev. Research 2, 033429 (2020), along with subsequent research and developments.

-WARNING: This is a research-level release of a JAX implementation.
+WARNING: This is a research-level release of a JAX implementation and is under active development.
+The original TensorFlow implementation can be found in the `tf` branch.

 ## Installation